jacob-long/APA-LaTeX-Template/README.md

 ### License
 I am licensing this under [GPL 3.0](http://www.gnu.org/licenses/gpl.html), so just credit me if you decide to distribute a template that you built based on the one provided here.
 I'd also love to know, for what it's worth.
 See LICENSE.txt for more details.
-See [this conversation](http://tex.stackexchange.com/questions/101439/what-license-for-releasing-latex-templates) on Stack Exchange on why I decided to license it and do so as software (I was not involved in the Q&A).
+See [this conversation](http://tex.stackexchange.com/questions/101439/what-license-for-releasing-latex-templates) on Stack Exchange for why I decided to license it and do so as software (I was not involved in the Q&A).